True Peak vs Inter-Sample Peaks

 Inter-sample peaks are the specific instances where the reconstructed waveform between digital samples exceeds 0 dBFS.
 Think of them as the ghost peaks your DAW refuses to acknowledge.

-If you ignore inter-sample peaks, your streaming master or final export could clip even if every sample in your DAW looks perfect.
+If you ignore inter-sample peaks, your streaming master downstream or final export could clip even if every sample in your DAW looks perfect.
 That is the moment a mastering engineer silently judges you for not leaving enough headroom, even if we all do it too sometimes.

 A graphic detailing an inter-sample peak over 0 dBFS